pt1243/python-guide/practical-matters/installing-and-managing-python.md

 This presents a problem if there are multiple versions of the same executable (in this case, `python.exe`) on the system.
 Because only the first executable is run, whichever Python version happens to be first in the `PATH` entries will be run. *Usually*, this is the most recently installed version, which is *usually* the latest Python version.
 However, depending on which order you installed different Python version in, you will end up running different Python versions - hardly desirable behaviour.

-To deal with this, Python has a specific program, the *Python launcher for Windows* which is installed as a separate app.
+To deal with this, Python has a specific program, the *Python launcher for Windows*, which is installed as a separate app.
 It's purpose is to use various heuristics to determine which installed Python version should be used to execute a specific Python command.

 Running `py -0p` lists all the Python versions the launcher can find in order of preference, along with their paths; `py -0` will do the same but without the paths.
 For example, if you have Python 3.8 through to 3.11 installed, you should see something like this:

 ```
-> py -0p
+C:\> py -0p
  -V:3.11 *        C:\Program Files\Python311\python.exe
  -V:3.10          C:\Program Files\Python310\python.exe
  -V:3.9           C:\Program Files\Python39\python.exe
  -V:3.8           C:\Program Files\Python38\python.exe
+ -V:3.7           C:\Program Files\Python37\python.exe
 ```

 Note that the `*` denotes the default Python version, and so running `py` without any additional arguments will take you straight to the usual Python REPL:

 ```
-> py
+C:\> py
 Python 3.11.0 (main, Oct 24 2022, 18:26:48) [MSC v.1933 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.
 >>>